saminyc/Resume-Info-Extractor/README.md

 - Past Roles
 - Desired Role

-It enables turning unstructured resume data into structured formats that can be stored, analyzed, or integrated into applications like hiring platforms, ATS (Applicant Tracking Systems).
+It enables turning unstructured resume data into structured JSON formats that can be stored, analyzed, or integrated into applications like hiring platforms, ATS (Applicant Tracking Systems).
 <br/>

 Clone the repository: